-The State budget of Georgia includes the list of the revenues of the Central Government of Georgia, as approved by Parliament, as well as the expenditures to implement its functions and obligations.
+The State budget of Georgia includes the list of the revenues of the Central Government of Georgia that is approved by the Parliament, as well as the expenditures to implement its functions and obligations.

-The Budget is a transparent planning document in which the Government, after consultation with various spending units, reaches agreement on the use of State resources to achieve stated strategic priorities.
+The Budget is a transparent planning document in which the Government, after consultation with various spending units, reaches agreement on distribution of State resources to achieve stated strategic priorities.
 During the process of formulating and refining the overall budget items, it is critically important to place this process in a rigorous fiscal framework that organizes the distribution of resources by pre-defined State priorities designed to achieve measurable goals.